 Between the hours of 9:00 pm and 6:00 am, incident-related inquiries should be made into the dispatch center.
 The Dispatcher will take the caller’s name and information which will be forwarded to the Supervisor.
 The Supervisor will contact the Director of Operations or designee and the Business Development & Corporate Compliance Manager by phone with the request.

 Aetna employees are not to make verbal or written statements or displays concerning company affairs to any media source or anyone outside Aetna without the consent of the company president and Director of Operations This includes requests for information from the press, attorneys, and investigators or outside EMS agencies.

-If a major, mass casualty incident occurs in Aetna's primary service area, such as a plane or bus crash, large scale multi-vehicle accident, natural disaster, act of terrorism, etc. media and public inquiries will be directed to the police department, fire department or chief elected official for that particular town or the Connecticut State Police.
+If a major, mass casualty incident occurs in Aetna’s primary service area, such as a plane or bus crash, large scale multi-vehicle accident, natural disaster, the act of terrorism, etc. media and public inquiries will be directed to the police department, fire department or chief elected official for that particular town or the Connecticut State Police.

-Hospital, Healthcare or Facility Incident
+Hospital, Healthcare, or Facility Incident

-All incoming calls from, or contacts with television or radio stations, newspapers, magazines or any other media source should be referred to the Business Development & Corporate Compliance Manager.
+All incoming calls from, or contacts with television or radio stations, newspapers, magazines, or any other media source should be referred to the Business Development & Corporate Compliance Manager.
 Permission for interviews with specific Aetna employees involved in a particular incident, or for public relations purposes, may be granted by the company president.